 EAS 9000 Responsible Conduct of Research in Engineering \You will be automatically registered for this course.
-This course is typically offered in the fall semester, but in AY 2022-2023 it will be offered in the spring.
+This course is typically offered in the fall semester

 APPENDIX B

 Timeline for Ph.D.
 Students

 By the End of Semester Objectives

 1 Define an independent study course for the spring

 2 Submit independent study report by the last day of finals

 2+one month Oral presentation of the independent study paper and qualifying exam

 2 Register for first teaching practicum

 3 Register for second teaching practicum

 4 Form a dissertation committee

 4 Register for third teaching practicum

 6 Present and obtain approval for a thesis proposal

 8 Present a departmental seminar

 Submit a dissertation draft to your advisor

 Submit a revised dissertation draft to your dissertation committee

 Obtain committee's approval to schedule dissertation defense

 TD-3weeks Publicize dissertation defense

 TD Defend dissertation

 Make corrections and modifications to dissertation

 GD-4 weeks Submit a copy of the dissertation to the graduate group chair for approval

 GD Submit final dissertation to the graduate school

 GD Graduate